swiftlang/swift-evolution/proposals/00xx-remove-implicit-tuple-splat.md

 One interesting aspect of this feature is that some people we’ve spoken to are very fond of it.
 However, when pressed, they admit that they are not actually using it widely in their code, or if they are using it, they are abusing naming conventions (distorting their code) in order to use it.
 This doesn’t seem like a positive contribution - this seems like a "clever" feature, not a practical one.

-Note: a common point of confusion about this proposal is that it does not remove the ability to pass tuples as values to functions.
-For example, this is still perfectly valid:
+*Note:* a common point of confusion about this proposal is that it does not propose removing the ability to pass tuples as values to functions.
+For example, this will still be perfectly valid:

 ```swift
 func f1(a : (Int, Int)) { ... }